Call Us: 0330 1332 857

 Contact us today by calling 0330 1332 857 to find out if you have a claim.

 As your eyes are a sensitive part of the body, they can be easily damaged.
-Many hazards at work can lead to you injuring your Eyes, especially if there is a lack of health and safety standards in the workplace.
+Some of the most common accidents that occur in the workplace include:

-• Radiation Exposure – Some jobs involve working with radiation.
+- Radiation Exposure – Some jobs involve working with radiation.
 Working with radiation for long periods can expose lab workers to a number of risks.
-Over exposure to radiation can cause long-term, permanent damage to the eyes.
+Over-exposure to radiation can cause long-term, permanent damage to the eyes.

-• Accidents Caused By Colleagues- Eye injuries are commonly caused by fellow employees.
+- Accidents Caused by Colleagues- Eye injuries are commonly caused by fellow employees.
 Your colleagues may act dangerously in the workplace and not follow safety rules.
 This negligence and irresponsibility can cause multiple injuries and will make work an unsafe place to be.

 Your employer has a duty of care to ensure that your workplace is as safe as possible.
 Your employer is obligated to provide a safe place of work under the Health and Safety at Work.
 Act of 1974.
 The Workplace (Health, Safety, and Welfare) Regulations (1992) and The Management of Health and Safety at Work Regulations 1999 impose a duty on your employer to ensure that the work environment is always clean and maintained to a high safety standard.